 Use these resources to develop your academic plan and stay on track to graduate.

-This page walks you through how to view your Degree Evaluation—a record of your program requirements and your progress towards completing them.
-Read this FAQ for the degree evaluation for more information.
+This page walks you through how to view your degree evaluation—a record of your program requirements and your progress towards completing them.
+Read this FAQ about the degree evaluation for more information.

-To create your semester by semester academic plan (often called a 4-year plan), we recommend you view all your requirements on your degree evaluation, list them all out somewhere, and start arranging them in this Google Sheet or any electronic document.
+To create your semester by semester academic plan (often called a 4-year plan), we recommend you view all your requirements on your degree evaluation, list them all out somewhere, and start arranging them in this Google sheets template or any electronic document.
 The format isn't important.
 If you use our Google Sheet, make sure to make a copy for yourself before entering in your plan.
 Make sure the total number of credits adds up to 128.
 Don't worry about it being perfect - it is just a first draft.
 Create it somewhere that you can edit easily.
-Note - if you are switching majors or haven't declared your major yet, you may need to use the What If Analysis to view what requirements you'll need to complete for the new major.
+Note - if you are switching majors or haven't declared your major yet, you may need to use the what if analysis to view what requirements you'll need to complete for the new major.

 After you register for your second to last semester, we encourage you to apply to graduate.
 This gives the Graduation Center time to confirm what they have on file for you regarding your progress towards graduation.
-By applying a year in advance, you will have ample time to confer with your major adviser if there are any discrepancies or you have any questions.
+By applying then, you will have ample time to confer with your major adviser if there are any discrepancies or you have any questions.